Need to know

 In Australia: Call the Australian Passport Information Service (APIS) on 131 232.

-- Go to online.passports.gov.au and start the application process there, if the embassy or consulate hasn't already started it for you.
+Go to online.passports.gov.au and start the application process there, if an embassy or consulate hasn't already started it for you.

 - Documents that prove your Australian citizenship and your identity.

 Referee vs guarantor?

 If you're applying for your passport online, you'll need to nominate a referee who's willing to confirm your identity if they're contacted.

 Otherwise you'll need a guarantor to sign your application form and endorse and sign the back of one passport photo.